mykle1/MMM-Launch/README.md

 ## MMM-Launch

-Ever wonder just how often mankind is launching things into space?
+* Ever wonder just how often mankind is launching things into space?
 Once a year?
 Twice?

-Wrong!
+* Wrong!
 On a daily basis.
-Often, several times a day!
+Often, several times a day!Don't believe it?
-Don't believe it?
 Neither did I.

 ## How it works